Powerball

-Powerball is an American lottery game offered by 45 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
-It is coordinated by the Multi-State Lottery Association (MUSL).
-From its inaugural drawing on April 19, 1992, until August 21, 2021, Powerball drawings were held twice a week (Wednesday and Saturday); a third weekly drawing (held Mondays) was added on August 23, 2021.
-Drawings are held every Monday, Wednesday and Saturday evening at 10:59 p.m.
-Eastern Time, at Florida Lottery headquarters in Tallahassee.
+Powerball is an American lottery game offered by 45 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands, and overseen by the Multi-State Lottery Association (MUSL), which also manages other large jackpot games such as the Mega Millions.
+Drawings are held three times weekly on Mondays, Wednesdays, and Saturdays at 10:59 p.m.
+Eastern Time, at the Florida Lottery's headquarters in Tallahassee.